Skip to content

 🌿Setting Up Your Balcony Greenhouse (Step-by-Step)

-Step 1: Clear and Prep the Balcony Space
+Step 1: Clear and Prepare the Balcony Space

-• Remove clutter, sweep the floor, and make sure the area is clean and level.
-A flat surface keeps your greenhouse stable and prevents shelves from wobbling.
+• Remove clutter, sweep the floor, and ensure the surface is clean and level.

 Step 2: Assemble the Frame